Lemoncode/redux-by-sample/11 Testing_Jest/readme.md

 ![Select watch process to debug](../99%20Readme%20Resources/11%20Testing_Jest/01%20Select%20watch%20process%20to%20debug.png)

-- Now, it's important to put the special key `debugger` in our spec.ts (only for debugging, then remove it) because *jest*/*ts-jest* are generating ts files from sourcemaps instead of using original ts files to debug.
+- Now, it's important to put the special key `debugger` in our spec.ts (only for debugging, then remove it):
-Then we can add breakpoints from VS Code:

 ![Debugging](../99%20Readme%20Resources/11%20Testing_Jest/02%20Debugging.png)